-MidWest Cages is one of the few prebuilt cages that are actually suitable for guinea pigs.
+MidWest Cages is one of the few prebuilt cages, or playpens, that are actually suitable for guinea pigs.
 It has the dimensions of 47” x 24” with the walls being 14” high.
 This provides roughly 7.8 Square feet of space which is slightly larger than the minimum requirement for two guinea pigs which is 7.5 square feet.
 The MidWest cage provides a canvas bottom which is supposed to be washable and supposedly help making care and maintenance easier.
-The benefits of having this cage is it is already pre-built and is relatively easy to set up.
-In the case that one cage may not be big enough, you can simply buy another midwest cage and connect them together.
-A common complaint for these cages is that the fact that it is barely meeting the minimum requirement for two guinea pigs, meaning although it is a cheaper alternative, realistically you’ll need to be buying two of these cages so that a pair of guinea pigs have plenty of space to dwell in.
+The benefit of having this cage is it is already pre-built and is relatively easy to set up.
+In the case that one cage may not be big enough, you can simply buy another Midwest cage and connect them together.
+A common complaint for these habitats is that the fact that it is barely meeting the minimum requirement for two guinea pigs, meaning although it is a cheaper alternative, realistically you’ll need to be buying two of these cages so that a pair of guinea pigs have plenty of space to dwell in.
 Another issue is this cage is not as sturdy especially without the canvas present.
 That being said, compared to all the cages that are “designed” for guinea pigs and other small animals, this is a much better option.
-I personally used midwest cages for a while before I decided to switch over to something much bigger for my three guinea princesses.
+I personally used Midwest cages for a while before I decided to switch over to something much bigger for my three guinea princesses.

 3. C&C Guinea Pig Cages

-Other than these common cages, you can also make your own cage as I have done using Ikea tables providing them (46.5” x 2) x 30.75” equalling roughly 19.9 square feet of space!
+Other than these common cages, you can also make your own cage as I have done using Ikea tables providing them (46.5” x 2) x 30.75” equaling roughly 19.9 square feet of space!
 There are much more different DIY options out there, so if you ever run across a cool one please let me know, I'd love to try new things too!

 "More is Better!"

-Make sure to do your research and make sure the size of the cage you're buying is actually suitable for the amount of guinea pigs you have.
+Make sure to do your research and make sure the size of the habitat you're buying is actually suitable for the amount of guinea pigs you have.
 Another thing to keep in mind is that these are based off minimum space requirement, meaning that ideally you would want to provide a cage that is actually bigger than the minimum requirement!